 Adonis Baths located in Kili Paphos, is one of the most beautiful areas in Cyprus.
 According to Greek mythology this is where Adonis and Aphrodite spent most of their time and it’s believed that if you are female and infertile, all you have to do to become pregnant is to rub the statue of Aphrodite located at the baths.

 The drive to the baths is not one to be taken lightly.
 We made it there and back in our Ford Fiesta rental car, however there were times when we definitely thought twice about turning back.
-A dirt road full of rocks and unfenced cliff drops.
-I’d recommend a 4X4 for this kind of drive.
+A dirt road full of pot holes, rocks and unfenced cliff drops, I’d recommend a 4X4 for this kind of drive.

 Knowing that the baths can become quite crowded, we arrived early morning and were lucky enough to have it all to ourselves for the majority of the time we were there.
 This place took my breath away.
 A beautiful two level waterfall cascading down into aqua blue water with dragonflies flying around.
 It was incredible.
-When I stepped into the water it was ice cold, but refreshing nonetheless.
+When I stepped into the water it was ice cold, so I lasted about five minutes before returning to my lounge chair, but it was refreshing nonetheless.

 When visiting Cyprus, Avakas Gorge is the perfect example of nature at its best.
 With its natural rock formations that are up to 30 meters high and the array of wild plants that run along the base of the gorge, I can definitely understand why its been named one of the best places to visit in Cyprus.